Adhaammohammed/DevOps-Exercise/k8s/README.md

 1. **to mointor the state for your application**

-Create a Deployment file with two replicas of pods and with imaage "adhaammohammed/vote-task"
+Create a Deployment with two replicas of pods with image "adhaammohammed/vote-task"

 To Apply the Deployment: